SciBorgs/SciGuides/projects/Java102.md

 If you did [Java101](/projects/Java101), use the same repository that you used there.
 Otherwise, follow the [instructions in Java101 to set up a repository](/projects/Java101#setup).
 # Classes and Objects

-Java is what is called an *object oriented language*.